Tinlin: Notes From The Road

 In an intimate room, a lecture is about to take place.
 A great professor of criminology prepares to educate his audience on the ʻscience of deductionʼ that Holmes made famous.
 Will this event be the catalyst to throw Holmes and Watson together again, as one final mystery lays dormant, waiting to be unraveled?
 Could it be true that their archenemy Moriarty is still at large?

-This fast paced and participatory production places the audience at the heart of the action, with games to play and investigations to be solved.
+This fast paced and immersive production places the audience at the heart of the action, with games to play and investigations to be solved.
 A contemporary, interactive original drama inspired by Sir Arthur Conan Doyle's much-loved detective stories.

 Created by The Flanagan Collective, associate company at York Theatre Royal, and Hartshorn Hook Production in partnership with Pegasus Theatre and York Theatre Royal.

 ʻIs there a better young writer in Yorkshire theatre right now?ʼ The York Press on Alexander Wrightʼs most recent show Babylon